sranso/spacetime/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-The license is available at LICENSE.txt in this directory.
+The license is available at [LICENSE.txt](https://github.com/makespacetime/spacetime/blob/master/LICENSE.txt).
+Licenses for libraries used in this project are available in the [LICENSES directory](https://github.com/makespacetime/spacetime/tree/master/LICENSES).